Traveling solo requires some special attention to safety.

 - Choose your destination carefully.
 We all have a different idea of safety.
 Reader Wen Tang, from Singapore, contributed a Solo Travel Destination post on Pakistan.
 Some would never consider it a destination for safety reasons but others would.
 Make sure the safety level of your destination meets your personal travel safety needs.
 This will involve checking the Destinations section of Solo Traveler, guide books and your government’s travel site.

 - Check your government’s travel site.
 Your government likely has information on the travel documents you require for travel as well as any warnings for your destination.
-Here are links for:
+Here are links for travel alerts for United Kingdom, United States, and Canada.

 - Schedule your arrival during daylight.
 The first stop for most travelers in a new destination is their hotel or hostel.
 I suggest that you arrive in the mid-afternoon so that you can really see what kind of area you’re staying in.
 A safe area will always look better in daylight.
 An unsafe area is more obviously so in daylight.
 But there are more very practical reasons to arrive during daylight as well.
 You will be able to find your accommodation more easily and if you don’t like it, you will have time to make other arrangements.